brandur/sorg/content/passages-drafts/002-japan.md

 only that most trains are on time, but that right up to a miniscule margin of error, _all_ trains are on time, _all the time_.
-Rail infrastructure and technology isn't a little better than what you find the states, it's two to three orders of magnitude better.
+Rail infrastructure and technology isn't a little better than what you find the states, it's three orders of magnitude better.
 Other industries are similarly efficient.

-Everyone in Japan from Shinkansen conductors to CEOs and store clerks to sushi chefs practice their professions with disciplined seriousness.
+Everyone in Japan from Shinkansen conductors to sushi chefs and store clerks to CEOs practice their professions with disciplined seriousness.
 A subway kiosk goes out of service and an attendant is flagged over and has it fixed in minutes.
 You walk out of a bar and the owner follows you